Food delivery rider punched cleaner over toilet use, loosening her teeth

 He claimed that the victim had also injured him, but the prosecutor said this was not borne out in investigations and that it was also not in Wee's statement to the police.

-Wee later said he just wanted this matter to conclude and did not want it to drag on.
+Wee later said he just wanted the matter to conclude and did not want it to drag on.

 In sentencing, the judge said that the fact that the victim had loose teeth showed that significant force was used over a trivial matter.